mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 5. Each time one image is processed, files are added to your Results folder:
 	- the appended Results table is saved as a YourImagesFolder_Results.xls file,
-	- two types of verification images or each sample analyzed are created:
+	- two types of verification images for each sample analyzed are created:
-		- one YourSample_VisualizationMIP.jpg displaying the location of the ROI in red, as well as red circles around co-localization events,
+		- one YourSample_VisualizationMIP.jpg displaying the location of the ROI in red, as well as red outlines around co-localization events,
-		- one YourSample_VisualizationComposite.tif image, a z-stack with 3 binary channels: two (red and green) for your marker segmentations and one (blue) for the co-localization events (so that any co-localization that has been detected by the script will be conveniently shown in white through the superposition of the 3 channels, see step 4 illustration).
+		- one YourSample_VisualizationComposite.tif image, a z-stack with 4 binary channels: two (red and green) for your target segmentations, one (blue) for the co-localization events (so that any co-localization that has been detected by the script will be conveniently shown in white through the superposition of the 3 channels, see step 4 illustration), and one (gray, initially hidden) that you can toggle on to display discarded overlapping objects that didn't meet the overlap threshold criteria (see step 4).
-	-  a set of 3D ROIs of colocalizing objects is also saved (see step 4).
+	-  a set of 3D ROIs of co-localizing objects is also saved (see step 4).

 6. When all images are analyzed, the log window displays an "Analysis completed!" message and the YourImagesFolder_DetectionParameters.txt file is appended with the date and time of the end of the analysis.